devamshri/Tri-3-Devam-Challenges/Week3.md

 {% include navigation.html %}
 # Sorts
-- This week I learned how to use a variety of sort algorithms
-- I also implemented sorting in my custom implementation of a queue
+- I also implemented sorting in my custom implementation of a Linked List

 ## Bubble Sort
 - simplest sorting algorithm
+- Takes the most time to run
 - repeatedly swaps adjacent elements if in wrong order
 - Time complexity of O(n^2) because two for loops go through entire array